-Asset Replacement and renewal operational expenditure is largely incurred to rectify non-compliance with maintenance standards as identified from planned equipment inspections.
+Asset Replacement and renewal operational expenditure is largely incurred to rectify noncompliance with maintenance standards as identified from planned equipment inspections.

 This expenditure includes the replacement of equipment components that do not extend the life of the asset.
-The major spend areas are maintenance on zone substations, grounds and buildings, subtransmission cables, and overhead lines.
+The major spend areas are maintenance on zone substations, subtransmission cables, and overhead lines.